techfromsage/tripod-php/docs/config.md

 }
 ```

+TODO:

+* Implement versioned table specifications to allow automatic migration of data that meets an earlier specification

 Search config
 ---------------

-Previous versions of Tripod integrated with ElasticSearch to provide indexing and search over data.
-This was deprecated early on, but some primitive regex-style searching is still provided.
+Previous versions of Tripod integrated with ElasticSearch to provide indexing and full-text search.
+This was removed early on whilst Tripod was still closed source within Talis, as the complexity was not required.
+However some primitive regex-style searching is still provided.
 For a full explanation of views, [read the primer](primers/search.md).

 The search config is defined at the top level and consists of two parts - the `search_provider` and `search_specifications`.